Jorawarsinghbhati/Jorawarsinghbhati.github.io/index.md

 ### task list
 - [x] Git
 - [ ] Latex

-## FootNotes :-
+##footnote
-- Here is a simple footnote[^1].
+Here is a simple footnote[^1].
-- A footnote can also have multiple lines[^2].
+A footnote can also have multiple lines[^2].

 [^1]: My reference.
 [^2]: To add line breaks within a footnote, prefix new lines with 2 spaces.
 This is a second line.

 ## Alerts :-
 > [!NOTE]
 > Useful information that users should know, even when skimming content.

 > [!TIP]
 > Helpful advice for doing things better or more easily.

 > [!IMPORTANT]
 > Key information users need to know to achieve their goal.

+> [!WARNING]
+> Urgent info that needs immediate user attention to avoid problems.

+> [!CAUTION]
+> Advises about risks or negative outcomes of certain actions.

 ## Code :-
 - To format code or text into its own distinct block, use triple backticks.